MA EPHT - Pediatric Diabetes

 How does MA EPHT track pediatric diabetes?

-Pediatric diabetes tracking is the ongoing collection of diabetes data from Massachusetts students.
+Pediatric diabetes tracking is the ongoing collection of diabetes data from Massachusetts’ students each school year.
 Once collected, this data is also analyzed and interpreted.
-The pediatric diabetes tracking program collects data through school health records.
-An annual survey is used to collect the records.
-Records are from approximately 1,800 schools serving Kindergarten through 8th grade.
+Data is collected using school health records.
+An annual survey is used to collect the records from approximately 1,800 schools serving students in Kindergarten through 8th grade.

 Diabetes is on the rise worldwide.
-The collection of pediatric diabetes data began in 2008 as part of the pediatric asthma surveillance program due to resident concerns of pediatric diabetes prevalence in specific cities and towns in Massachusetts.
-MDPH/BCEH tracks pediatric diabetes data to learn how much diabetes exists in the state and which counties have a higher prevalence of diabetes than others (both type 1 and type 2).
-This enables the MDPH/BCEH to look at diabetes trends over time and plan targeted public health interventions.
+The collection of pediatric diabetes data began in 2008 as part of the pediatric asthma surveillance program in response to resident concerns of pediatric diabetes prevalence in specific communities in Massachusetts.
+We track pediatric diabetes data to learn how many cases there are in the state and which counties have a higher prevalence of diabetes than others (both type 1 and type 2).
+This enables us to look at diabetes trends over time and plan tailored public health interventions.

-What is the relationship between diabetes and environmental factors?
+What is the relationship between diabetes and the environment?

 Available data

-Use the Explore Pediatric Diabetes Data link to access the following measures:
+Use the Explore Pediatric Diabetes Data link on this page to access the following measures:

 • Pediatric diabetes counts and prevalence by geography.
 These measures are offered by county, EP Region, EOHHS Region and statewide.

 The most current available data will be shown.
-Be sure to check the site periodically as new data are added each year.
-To protect privacy, no information is shown that could identify an individual.
+Be sure to check the site periodically as new data are added.
+To protect privacy, no information is shown that could potentially identify an individual.

 Additional resources